 Falanghina is known for its citrus-blossom aromas, and typically has apple and pear flavours, and depending on where it is grown, will either have spicy or mineral notes.
 The Masseria Altemura version in this photo has more mineral notes and we think it pairs beautifully with the local seafood, enjoyed on our night in Otranto.

-If you’d like to find out more about our Virtual Tour of Puglia and what we are experiencing with our guests, follow us on Facebook or Instagram, or if you’re interested in joining us on our Tour of Puglia, visit our tour page.
+If you’re interested in joining us on our Tour of Puglia, visit our tour page.